-As US-based chip-maker AMD confirmed that it is powering the gaming rig inside Tesla’s Model S and Model X, Elon Musk said the new models can run PS5 level entertainment computing power.
+As US-based chip-maker AMD confirmed that it is powering the gaming rig inside Tesla’s Model S and Model X, Elon Musk said the new models could run PS5-level entertainment computing power.

 AMD has revealed that the new Tesla infotainment system consists of an AMD Ryzen processor paired with an AMD RDNA 2 GPU.

 “Yeah, new Model S & X have PS5 level entertainment computing power,” reacting on a tweet related to the announcement, Tesla CEO Musk tweeted.